vityevato/beardie/README.md

 At the moment I do not build releases with fixes, as there is no possibility to notarize the application (my personal subscription to Apple Developer Program expired). :) But you can take sources from master branch and build the application by yourself.

-At this stage, I do not need to renew my Apple Dev subscription, and this $100 is a significant amount for me.

 # Intro

 Beardie is a utility that allows you to control various media players with your keyboard.
 It is a fork of the [BeardedSpice project](https://github.com/beardedspice/beardedspice).